-There have been situations that occur where the County experiences a natural disaster or emergency.
+Occasionally, the County may experience a natural disaster or emergency.
 Examples of these include major hurricanes and the 2020 COVID-19 virus pandemic.
 In these situations, either the Orange County Health Department, the Mayor of Orange County, the Governor of the State of Florida, and/or the President of the United States declared that emergency conditions existed.
-These events are not predictable as to when they will occur or what will be their impact on County residents, businesses, and/or the community resources.
-Events that qualify as a type of disaster or emergency would not constitute a substantial change, and thereby waive requirements for formal adoption of an amendment to the associated

-Consolidated Plan/Annual Action Plan.
+These events are not predictable as to when they will occur or how they will impact County residents, businesses, and/or community resources.
+Events that qualify as a type of disaster or emergency would not constitute a substantial change, and thereby waive requirements for formal adoption of an amendment to the associated Consolidated Plan/Annual Action Plan.
 In the event of a local, state, or federal disaster or emergency declaration, the County may fund new activities and/or the reprogram funds, including canceling activities, to meet needs resulting from said disaster or emergency.
 Therefore, Orange County may utilize CDBG, ESG or HOME funds to meet these needs with a five (5) day public notice and comment period instead of a thirty (30) day public comment period, which is otherwise required for substantial amendments.

-Waiver Process: Upon determination of good cause, U.S. Department of HUD has the authority to waive certain regulatory provisions of the CDBG, ESG and HOME programs subject to statutory limitations.
-Examples of good cause for such waives include the following:
+Waiver Process: Upon determination of good cause, HUD has the authority to waive certain regulatory provisions of the CDBG, ESG and HOME programs subject to statutory limitations.
+Examples of good cause for such waivers include the following: